idep-nter/PS5-Vodafone-tracker/README.md

 The script gets the html content of the Vodafone PS5 site and searches for a "in stock" string.

-If successful it logs into an email of a user and sends notification of availability.
+If successful it logs into an email of a user and sends a notification of availability.

 If running on Linux add to Crontab to start the script at system startup.